 Obviously a pounding massage like the ones you receive from massage chairs at the mall or nail salon aren’t going to work for a gentle pain relief plan.
 Check to see how the massager will treat your feet—we recommend a rolling massage function with varying intensities so you can ease into what feels good to you.c) Additional Movement

 Some massagers have other functions that support other areas of the body to give your feet and legs a fighting chance toward maintaining a pain-free plan.
 For instance, our popular Cloud Massage foot massager has a swaying function that helps bring movement to the joints to loosen them up and feel relaxed.

 2.)
 Easy to use

 It shouldn’t take a PhD to operate your foot massager at home.
 Make sure the functionality and operation is easy to understand so you can relieve pain quickly, efficiently, and without frustration.
-Also, checking to see if there is a quiet function is helpful to ensure your pain management is without noisy distractions.

 Aside from simple usage, getting the device around the house is just as important.
 You might have a plan to regularly massage your feet before bed, but if pain strikes while you’re watching TV, why sacrifice your favorite show?
 Make sure the size and weight of your foot massager matches your lifestyle—for instance, if you live alone, you’ll definitely want to opt for a lighter massager that you can lift yourself.